 If you're a trade waste carrier you must register with Natural Resources Wales.
 You can register on-line or contact Natural Resources Wales for further information on 0300 065 3000.

-Carrying waste whilst not being registered could lead to prosecution and fines of up to £5000.
+Carrying waste whilst not being registered could lead to prosecution and an unlimited fine.

 Lower Tier registration is free of charge and lasts indefinitely, and applies to you if you are: